The chime at St. James’ and St. Basil’s Church is very remarkable in several respects:

-As our Bell Ringers cannot ring at the moment (due to 2020 coronavirus restrictions). the bells have been (almost) silent over the past weeks.
-We’ve reconnected the clock chime and the Carilion mechanism so that we can now ring all 17 once again.
-Here’s the 9am chime, with one of our early attempts at chiming a tune, followed by the Angelus!
-Sorry for the occasional timing issues and wrong note!
+As our Bell Ringers cannot ring at the moment (due to coronavirus restrictions), the bells have been almost silent for some weeks.
+Time has been taken to reconnect the clock chime and Carilion mechanism, so that we can now ring all 17 once again.
+The video below features the 9am chime, filmed from within the Bell Tower at St. James’ and St. Basil’s Church Fenham, Newcastle.
+It’s one of our early attempts at chiming a tune, followed by the Angelus!
+Sorry for the occasional timing issues and wrong notes!
 (May 2020)

 The bells were not dedicated until June 6th 1931, a fact published in “The Ringing World” of May 29th.
 The dedication was reported in the edition of July 3rd 1931: